PhilLockett/Balancer/README.md

 results.

 ### Disabling the time formatting
-To display lengths in seconds, instead of hh:mm:ss is required, use `-p` or `--plain`.
-This may be easier to process or is useful if items other than tracks are to be balanced.
+To display lengths in seconds, instead of the hh:mm:ss time format, use the `-p` or`--plain` option.
+This may be easier when parsing the output or is useful if items other than tracks are to be balanced.
+When plain output is requested, the word `item` is used instead of `track`, `box` is used instead of `side` and `value` is used instead of `duration`.

 ### Comma separated values output
 If output as comma separated values is required use `-c` or `--csv`.
 This is useful when output is to be processed by another application.
 Three columns are generated.
-The first column represents the type and is either the word "Side" or "Track".
+The first column identifies the entry type and is either the word "Side" or "Track".

-If the type is Side, the second column is the length of the side and the third column is a label indicating the side number and the track count.
+If the type is "Side", the second column is the length of the side and the third column is a label indicating the side number and the track count.

-If the type is Track, the second column is the length of the track and the third column is a label indicating the track title.
+If the type is "Track", the second column is the length of the track and the third column is a label indicating the track title.

+Even when plain output is requested, the words "Side" and "Track" are still used to simplify output parsers.

 By default the values are separated by a comma, but this can be changed using the `-a` or `--delimiter` option followed by the character to use (which should